Solving high-dimensional Hamilton-Jacobi-Bellman PDEs using neural networks: perspectives from the theory of controlled diffusions and measures on path space: Approximating probability measures on path space

 recalling that $\P^v$ denotes the path measure associated to \eqref{eq:controlled SDE} controlled by $v$.
 While the choice of $v$ evidently does not affect the loss function, judicious tuning may have a significant impact on the numerical performance by means of altering the statistical error for the associated estimators (see Section \ref{sec:ensemble averages}).
 We note that the expression \eqref{eq:RE explicit} for the relative entropy loss can similarly be augmented by an additional control $v \in \mathcal{U}$.
 However, Proposition \ref{prop:robustness} in Section \ref{sec:products} discourages this approach and our numerical experiments using a reweighting for the relative entropy loss have not been promising.
-In general, we feel that exponential terms of the form appearing in \eqref{eq:CE2} often have a detrimental effect on the variance of estimators.
+In general, we feel that exponential terms of the form appearing in \eqref{eq:CE2} often have a detrimental effect on the variance of estimators, which should also be compared to an analysis in \cite{hartmann2021nonasymptotic}.
 Therefore, an important feature of both the relative entropy loss and the log-variance loss (see Proposition \ref{prop:variance}) seems to be that expectations can be taken with respect to controlled processes $(X_s^v)_{0 \le s \le T}$ without incurring exponential factors as in \eqref{eq:CE2}. \end{remark}

 \begin{remark} Setting $v = 0$ leads to the simplification

 where $(X_s)_{0 \le s \le T}$ solves the uncontrolled SDE \eqref{eq:uncontrolled SDE}.
 The quadratic dependence of $\mathcal{L}_{\CE}$ on $u$ has been exploited in \cite{zhang2014applications} to construct efficient Galerkin-type approximations of $u^*$. \end{remark} Finally, we derive corresponding representations for the variance and log-variance losses: \begin{proposition}[Variance-type losses] For $v \in \mathcal{U}$, let $(X_s^v)_{0 \le s \le T}$ denote the unique strong solution to \eqref{eq:controlled SDE}, with $u$ replaced by $v$.
 Furthermore, define